Cover Letter Example With a Value Proposition

 To get in the right mindset, think of yourself as the product or service and your potential employer as the customer.
 You have something to offer in terms of your skilled work and the employer has costs associated with you like pay, benefits, vacation time, etc.

 For employers, assessing the costs of headcount is easy; they simply need to add up a string of numbers.
 Assessing value isn't as simple.
-After all, you're not a juicer!
 To make assessment easy for your potential employer, use a personal value proposition.

 How to Create a Value Proposition